aws/aws-cdk/packages/aws-cdk-lib/aws-scheduler/README.md

-# Amazon Scheduler Construct Library
+# Amazon EventBridge Scheduler Construct Library

 Amazon EventBridge Scheduler](https://aws.amazon.com/blogs/compute/introducing-amazon-eventbridge-scheduler/) is a feature from Amazon EventBridge that allows you to create, run, and manage scheduled tasks at scale.
 With EventBridge Scheduler, you can schedule one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.